 For indented stops, TransLink prefers a 1:7 approach taper and 1:5 departure taper.
 Other taper configurations can be considered on a site-specific basis, and should meet applicable standards or local government requirements.
 It should be noted that a reduction in approach or departure taper would increase the minimum required length of the indented bus stop bay.

-Table 6.5 outlines the length requirements for on-road (non-indented) and indented bus stops for a single bus allowance.
+Table 6.5 outlines the length requirements for on-road (non-indented) and indented bus stops.